 The discussion around the “perfect body” is often in the air in a boudoir studio like ours.
 Just today we were chatting with a lovely client, who at a certain point said: “I can’t stand my boobs, they are too big!“.
 If they could have seen her, many of our clients would have seriously thought that she had the perfect body.
 Alas, the idea of the perfect body is linked to our perception of ourselves, and for what regards women, there are layers over layers over layers of lies that cover the truth about the “perfect body“.

-It happens to today’s client as it happens to million of women around the western world.
+It happened to today’s client as it happens to millions of women around the western world.
 You are being told that you are not enough.
 If you are skinny, you are too skinny.
 If you are curvy, it is because you are excessively curvy.
-If you have a large breasts, you got too much boobs and so on.
+If you have large breasts, you got too much boob and so on.
 The perfect body is a lie, or to be more precise, what we are told that the perfect body should be is the real lie.

 The beautiful thing is that you can stop and change things.
-You just need to think to what a perfect body is and who decide what it should be.
+You just need to think about what a perfect body is and who decides what it should be.